 Tips and Tricks

-- Speaking of spices- don’t drink them and don’t eat them.
+Do not drink or eat the spices.
 Instead, leave them behind in the pot.
 They’re good for 2-3 more rounds of wine.

 Spiced Mulled Wine Recipe